evaesteban/IDD-Fa18-Lab1/README.md

 ### 1. Take apart your electronic device, and draw a schematic of what is inside.

 **a.
 Is there computation in your device?
 Where is it?
 What do you think is happening inside the "computer?"**
+There is a computation and memory unit that allows the device to perform the calculations and store some limited information.
+This is the component labelled as U101 that is protected by the black material forming a circle.
+I think the processing unit receives the information from the buttons and performs the mathematical computations.
+It also stores the necessary information while the user is inputting the numbers to perform the calculations on, and can also hold or remove a value in memory if the user presses the M+ button or the M- button respectively.

 **b.
 Are there sensors on your device?
 How do they work?
 How is the sensed information conveyed to other portions of the device?**